Thunderbird Lodge (Lake Tahoe, Nevada): Land

 Whittell eventually owned almost 40000 acre of the Nevada shoreline area on eastern Lake Tahoe.
 He had originally planned to develop the land into "high-class" summer properties, a ski resort, and a $1 million hotel-casino.
 He later decided that he "liked not having neighbors."
 In addition, development became more complicated, and involved environmental protection pressures and the state of Nevada pressing with eminent domain claims for much of the land to create a state park.

 During the 1950s, the State of Nevada began negotiations with Whittell to purchase land for a state park.
 His refusal to pursue development on the 27 miles of shoreline he owned was more from his need for privacy and seclusion rather than intentional conservation.
 Nonetheless, Whittell is credited for the natural and unspoiled beauty of Lake Tahoe's present day eastern shoreline.

 Later years

 In 1954 Whittell broke his leg, and remained at his Woodside, California estate until 1957.
-After Whittell broke his hip late in life he refused surgery to repair the fracture, and was confined to a wheelchair.
+After Whittell broke his hip late in life he refused surgery to repair the fracture, and began using a wheelchair.

 George Whittell Jr. died of melanoma on 18 April 1969, with his third wife Elia by his side.

 After Whittell's death, Thunderbird Lodge and the adjacent 10,000 acres of property were purchased by Jack Dreyfus of Dreyfus Investments.
 Dreyfus later sold most of the land, excluding the residence, to the U.S. Forest Service—Humboldt-Toiyabe National Forest and Nevada State Parks—Lake Tahoe – Nevada State Park.